genesiscommunitysuccess/docs/docs/platform-reference/integrations/notify/configure.md

 ---
 ## Overview

-The Genesis Notify module enablse you to configure an application to send and receive messages to and from various messaging services.
+The Genesis Notify module enables you to configure an application to send and receive messages to and from various messaging services.
 The growing list of currently supported services is:

 ### Sending: